 Support of hardware acceleration

-If provided by the platform, the stack supports use of hardware acceleration, like
+If provided by the platform, the stack supports the use of hardware acceleration, like:

 Wireless M-bus mode and device type selection

 Selection of mode (e.g. T and C), direction (unidirectional / bidirectional) is possible ...

 - during compile time to shrink the memory footprint.

 - during runtime to permit flexibility at any time in the field.

 Dynamic hardware timer adaptation including compensation in order to occupy only one hardware timer (and an RTC if applicable) for all wireless M-Bus related timings.

 Support of any type of non-volatile memory

 - EEPROM, Flash, MRAM, …